AmeyC001/Olympic_Data_Analysis/README.md

 # Olympic Data Analysis
+End-to-end analysis of Olympic athlete performance using Python and data aggregation techniques
 ## Overview
 This project analyzes Olympic athlete data to identify trends in participation, medal distribution, and country-wise performance.